Dheepan

 Dheepan is a 2015 French crime drama film directed by Jacques Audiard and co-written by Audiard, Thomas Bidegain, and Noé Debré.
-The film was partly inspired by Montesquieu's Persian Letters, as well as the 1971 film Straw Dogs, with guidance from Antonythasan Jesuthasan, who stars as the title character.
+The film was partly inspired by Montesquieu's Persian Letters, as well as the 1971 film Straw Dogs, with guidance from Antonythasan Jesuthasan, who stars as the title character, alongside newcomers Kalieaswari Srinivasan and Claudine Vinasithamby.

 The film tells the story of three Tamil refugees who flee the civil war-ravaged Sri Lanka and come to France, in the hope of reconstructing their lives.
 The film won the Palme d'Or at the 2015 Cannes Film Festival.
 It was later shown in the Special Presentations section of the 2015 Toronto International Film Festival.

 Plot

 Sivadhasan is a Tamil Tiger soldier during the last days of the Sri Lankan Civil War.
 After the armed conflict resolves, his side loses, and he is forced to move to a refugee camp.
 There he decides to move to France to take a fresh chance at life.
 However, in order to secure political asylum, he requires a convincing cover story.
 He is given the passport of a dead man, Dheepan Natarajan, and pairs with people he barely knows, posing as his family.
 Along with his supposed wife, Yalini, and his supposed 9-year-old daughter, Illayaal, they get on a ship bound for Paris.

 Upon arrival, he lands a job as a resident caretaker and starts building a new life in a banlieue housing project named Le Pré.
 He winds up as a caretaker of a rough housing project controlled by drug dealers (filmed on location in the peaceful project of La Coudraie, in the suburban city of Poissy).
 The new home turns out to be another conflict zone for him.
 Shootouts between rival drug gangs terrify Yalini and Illayaal as they try to fit into their roles as mother and daughter.
 Yalini is pressured to accept a job as a nurse-maid to the father of the local drug lord.

 Sivadhasan attends to his duties in spite of the chaos that surrounds him but is drawn into the fight.
 Caught in the crossfire of a climactic gunfight, Sivadhasan's latent battle-readiness resurfaces, and he single-handedly destroys an entire gang with just a handgun, a machete, and a screwdriver.
 He rescues Yalini from her boss's blood-soaked apartment.
 Eventually, they all manage to immigrate to England, where they find real peace.